teeberg/lmms.io/README.md

 	> **Note:** For this to work on Windows you need the php.exe processor to be on your path, usually located in `c:\wamp\bin\php\phpx.y.z`

 	For instructions for other OSs or for installing globally, visit Composer's [Getting Started](https://getcomposer.org/doc/00-intro.md) document.

+1. Install required system packages

+    On Linux systems, you may need to manually install the PHP `curl` extension.
+To do this on a Ubuntu system, run:
+    ```bash
+    $ sudo apt-get install php5-curl
+    ```

 1. Fetch dependencies using composer